-Parliament: PM Narendra Modi to speak in Rajya Sabha today

-Discussions on the new farm laws are likely to continue in both the Houses after a stormy session last week.

-Prime Minister Narendra Modi will on Monday reply to the Motion of Thanks on the President’s Address in the Rajya Sabha.
+Parliament: PM Modi says India must save itself from ‘Foreign Destructive Ideology’

+Prime Minister Narendra Modi while speaking in Rajya Sabha on Monday said citizens should be weary of the advent of “Foreign Destructive Ideology” in the country, as he called India “the mother of democracy”.
+The prime minister’s remarks come amid widespread international criticism for his handling of the farmer protests.

+In an hour-long speech, Modi urged the farmers to end their protests, assuring them that the government will not dismantle the minimum support price regime.
+He also took on the Opposition and accused it of being hypocritical about its stand on agriculture reforms .

-Discussions on the new farm laws are likely to continue in Parliament after a stormy session last week.
+Discussions on the new farm laws are likely to continue in Parliament through the day.
 Both the Houses were adjourned early on Friday after fiery debates between the Centre and the Opposition on the contentious legislations.

-On February 5, Union Agriculture Minister Narendra Tomar had asserted that there was nothing wrong in the new policies, alleging that the Opposition was misleading and misinforming the farmers.
-His comments were met with strong objections from opposition members who accused the minister of lying.

 Live updates